Enjoy 24 Attractions in London through My Lens

 Parliament Square

-The statues of Millicent Garrett Fawcett, leader of the constitutional women’s suffrage movement, and Winston Churchill, former Prime Minister, are two out of the 12 notable politicians and individuals that are dotted around this square.
+The statues of Millicent Garrett Fawcett, leader of the constitutional women’s suffrage movement, and Winston Churchill, former Prime Minister, are two of the 12 notable politicians and individuals dotted around this square.

-See the celebrities in Madame Tussaud’s, take an adventure ride looking for Shrek, take in the underwater world of the London Aquarium and take a long turn around the London Eye.
+See the celebrities at Madame Tussaud’s, take an adventure ride looking for Shrek, explore the underwater world of the London Aquarium, and take a long turn around the London Eye.

 All attractions are fantastic for kids and kids at heart.